dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 ms.date: 06/13/2024
 ---

-# Build .NET Aspire apps with Node.js
+# Add Node.js apps to a .NET Aspire project

 In this article, you learn how to use Node.js and Node Package Manager (`npm`) apps in a .NET Aspire project.
 The sample app in this article demonstrates [Angular](https://angular.io), [React](https://react.dev/), and [Vue](https://vuejs.org/) client experiences.
 The following .NET Aspire APIs exist to support these scenarios: